Stocks lose ground on Wall Street as more earnings roll in

-NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Wednesday and weighed down major indexes as another batch of companies reported their latest quarterly results.
+Stocks are broadly lower on Wall Street in afternoon trading Wednesday, giving back some of the market's recent gains, as investors weigh another batch of company earnings reports.

-Several companies including Netflix and United Airlines rose sharply while others, including Abbott Laboratories and M&T Bank, sank.
+Several companies including Netflix and United Airlines rose sharply after releasing their quarterly reports, while others, including Abbott Laboratories and M&T Bank, sank.

 Stocks are coming off of two days of gains, but trading remains unsteady overall.
 Treasury yields rose back near multi-year highs.
-Crude oil prices rose slightly.
+Crude oil prices rose.

-Homebuilders and other companies tied to the industry fell following a disappointing report on the housing industry.
-Construction on new homes declined more than expected in September.
-Homebuilder Lennar fell 4.5% and home-improvement retailer Lowe's shed 4.8%.
+Homebuilders and other housing industry-related companies fell following a report showing that construction on new homes declined more than expected in September.
+Homebuilder Lennar fell 6% and home-improvement retailer Lowe's slid 5.9%.

-U.S. crude oil prices rose 1.2% and energy stocks made gains.
-Exxon Mobil rose 2.6%.
+U.S. crude oil prices rose 3.8%, giving a boost to energy stocks.
+Exxon Mobil rose 2.8%.
 The White House plans to announce another release of oil from the U.S. strategic reserve.

 Investors have been focusing on the latest round of corporate earnings this week.
 The latest results are being closely watched for clues about how companies are dealing with the hottest inflation in four decades and how they intend to operate through the rest of the year and into 2023.